EzJacob/kerberos/README.md

-# kerberos
-A simulation of the kerberos protocol.
+# Messaging system based on the Kerberos protocol